ChongLab/rainbow/README.txt

 .
 .

-We have also provided three simple perl scripts that can be used to extract the assembly
+We have also provided four simple perl scripts that can be used to extract the assembly
-information: select_all_rbcontig.pl, select_best_rbcontig.pl, select_sec_rbcontig.pl
+information: select_all_rbcontig.pl, select_best_rbcontig.pl, select_sec_rbcontig.pl, select_best_rbcontig_plus_read1.pl

+select_all_rbcontig.pl extracts all the assembled contigs, i.g., all the records

+select_best_rbcontig.pl and select_sec_rbcontig.pl extract the longest and the longest plus the second longest contigs for the final clusters, respectively

+select_best_rbcontig_plus_read1.pl, as select_best_rbcontig.pl, it  extracts the longest contig for each cluster.
+Besides, it also outputs the read1.
+If read1 overlaps with the contig, it joins the two as a whole.
+If read1 does not overlap with the contig, it pads 10 'X' to join the read1 and the contig, thus generating a long contig.

 ----------------------------------------------------------------------------------
-rainbow 2.0.1 -- <ruanjue@gmail.com, chongzechen@gmail.com>
+rainbow 2.0.3 -- <ruanjue@gmail.com, chongzechen@gmail.com>
 Usage: rainbow <cmd> [options]

  cluster